clebergnu/lavocado/README.md

    when getting images, Avocado will create a snapshot to avoid conflicts.
 Also domains created by tests have unique names to avoid collisions.

+ * Creating domains easily: You can use the `.create_domain()` method to create a generic domain which is based on a Jinja2 template.
+If you want to use an already existing XML domain description, no problem, use `Domain.from_xml_path()` instead.

  * Multiple output formats: TAP, HTML, JSON, xUnit (Gitlab CI ready).

  * Test tags: Ability to mark tests with tags, for filtering during execution